docker/docs/desktop/settings/mac.md

 #### Enable containerd

 Turns on the experimental containerd image store.
-This brings new features like namespaces and faster container startup performance by lazy-pulling images.
+This brings new features like faster container startup performance by lazy-pulling images, and the ability to run Wasm applications with Docker.

 ### Experimental features